THE ODYSSEY SIMULATORS

 Currently the Odyssey Simulator in the online world of Second Life provides studio and presentation space to artists from around the world including The Avatar Orchestra Metaverse, The Second Front, Alan Sondheim and is home to The Velvet live DJ Bar.

 Odyssey also hosts exhibitions, performances and installations by contemporary artists.
-Currently installed on Odyssey is “Too Many Flowers” by the artist Nebulosus Severine.
-If you are in Second Life please visit the installation here:
+Most recently installed on Odyssey was “Too Many Flowers” by the artist Nebulosus Severine.
+Stay tuned for announcements of new programming coming soon.

-The Odyssey Simulators also include online spaces on the independently operated Craft World and on the macGRID simulation research network by MacMaster University.
+The Odyssey Simulators also include online spaces on the independently operated macGRID simulation research network by MacMaster University.
 Stay tuned to The Black Bag Media Collective website and the sims’ website Odyssey Simulators for news of upcoming events and happenings.

 THE PHYTOPHILOUS INITIATIVE